-The reverse happens during the summertime.
+The reverse happens during the summer.
 Think of it like a thermos: a thermos has a silver lining, which reflects the temperature of the drink it contains back in.
-The temperature is maintained because of the constant reflection that occurs, as well as the insulating benefits that the air space provides between the inner and outer shells of the thermos.
+The temperature is maintained because of the constant reflection that occurs, as well as the insulating benefits that the airspace provides between the inner and outer shells of the thermos.

 This is similar to an insulating glass unit.
 Because Low-E glass is composed of extremely thin layers of silver or other low emissivity materials, the same theory applies.
 The silver Low-E coating reflects the interior temperatures back inside, keeping the room warm or cold.

 Unless you’re building a home from the ground up, chances are that you already have windows installed.
 This can make you feel hesitant to rip out perfectly good windows and replace them with something else.
 Here’s why you should move forward with our energy-efficient glass windows.

 According to the EPA, losing or gaining heat through windows accounts for up to 30% of the energy people spend on heating and cooling their homes.
 Consequently, the EPA recommends updating and replacing windows so that homes are better insulated against seasonal changes.